MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/gdpr-market-insights.md

 ## Update your name in the app

 To change your name in the app, update it on the profile you used to sign in.
 The app will sync your updated name from the profile directly.
-If this doesn't work, send us an [email](mailto:micustreqs@microsoft.com) and request the change.